sandeeplingam1/saga/docs/login_and_acl.md

 [📺 Watch: (RAG Deep Dive series) Login and access control](https://www.youtube.com/watch?v=GwEiYJgM8Vw)

-The [azure-search-openai-demo](/) project can set up a full RAG chat app on Azure AI Search and OpenAI so that you can chat on custom data, like internal enterprise data or domain-specific knowledge sets.
+This project can set up a full RAG chat app on Azure AI Search and OpenAI so that you can chat on custom data, like internal enterprise data or domain-specific knowledge sets.
 For full instructions on setting up the project, consult the [main README](/README.md), and then return here for detailed instructions on configuring login and access control.

 ## Table of Contents